Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 \end{bmatrix}
 $$

-also you can view what I mean with code :
+Let's think of it with python code :

 ```python
 >>> dis = pdist(x, 'euclidean')